whylabs/whylogs/python/README.md

 results = why.log(df)
 ```

-And voila, you now have a whylogs profile.
+And voilà, you now have a whylogs profile.
 To learn more about about a whylogs profile is and what you can do with it, read on.

 ## Table of Contents